lean-mind/project-billing-kata/README.md

 At the end of each worked month, the software is used to create an invoice with the **total cost of development (hours per person) plus fees, in case certain fees apply**.

 The goal of the kata is to think of a design that supports the calcultation of the monthly invoice.
 To simplify the exercise, you could think of a method or function that returns **an amount of money**.
 The artifact would need to be given a month, a year, a contract and the records of worked hours per developer.
+You get to decide how would you like that information to be found in the data source.

 Contract example: